rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ## JRuby GUI library

 JRuby can make use of existing Java GUI toolkits like Swing via the existing Java integration.
 It can be better.
 Ideas include resurrecting [monkeybars](http://monkeybars.rubyforge.org/) and building a wrapper for [JavaFX](http://javafx.com/).

+## Maven support for Rubygems and Bundler

+JRuby has great java integration but it's a pain having to manage java dependencies manually.
+Making Rubygems and Bundler aware of Maven on JRuby would be awesome!